pattonsgirl/CS3900-AppSoftwareDev/UI-UX/Assignment1.md

 Score: # out of 6 points

-- Screenshot of given wireframe (before changes) (1 pt)
+- Screenshot of given wireframe (before changes) (1 pt.)
-- What changes were made to the given wireframe (minimum of two) (2 pt)
+- What changes were made to the given wireframe (minimum of two) (2 pt.)
-- Explanation of why changes were made based on Gestalt principles & Jakob’s Usability Heuristics (minimum of two) (2 pt)
+- Explanation of why changes were made based on Gestalt principles & Jakob’s Usability Heuristics (minimum of two) (2 pt.)
-- Screenshot of updated wireframe (post changes) (1 pt)
+- Screenshot of updated wireframe (post changes) (1 pt.)